 Building a Sample Game: From Design to Completion

-The projects included in the main sections of Chapters 1 to 10 began with simple shapes, slowly introducing characters and environments to illustrate the concepts in each chapter; those projects focused on individual behaviors and techniques (such as collision detection, object physics, lighting, and the like) but lacked the kind of structured challenges necessary for game mechanics.
-The projects in the “Design Considerations” sections demonstrate how to introduce the types of logical rules and challenges required to turn basic behaviors into well-formed mechanics.
-This chapter changes the focus to emphasize the design process from earliest conception through functional prototype, bringing together and extending the work done in earlier projects by using the characters and environments from prior chapters along with the basic idea for the “unlocking platformer” from the “Design Considerations” section of Chapter 10.
-As with earlier chapters, the design framework utilized here begins with a simple and flexible starting template and adds complexity incrementally and intentionally to allow the game to grow in a controlled manner.
+The projects included in the main sections of Chapters 1 to 10 began with simple shapes, slowly introducing characters and environments to illustrate the concepts in each chapter; those projects focused on individual behaviors and techniques (such as collision detection, object physics, lighting, and the like) but lacked the kind of structured challenges necessary to deliver a full gameplay experience.
+The projects in the “Design Considerations” sections demonstrate how to introduce the types of logical rules and challenges required to turn basic behaviors into well-formed game mechanics and this chapter now changes the focus to emphasize the design process from earliest conception through functional prototype, bringing together and extending the work done in earlier projects by using the characters and environments from prior chapters along with the basic idea for the unlocking platform game from the “Design Considerations” section of Chapter 10.
+As with earlier chapters the design framework utilized here begins with a simple and flexible starting template and adds complexity incrementally and intentionally to allow the game to grow in a controlled manner.

 The design exercises have until now avoided considering most of the nine elements of game design described in the How Do You Make a Great Video Game?
-Section of Chapter 1 while crafting the mechanic to stay focused on refining the core characteristics of play.
-The design approach used in this book is a ground-up framework that emphasizes first working with a pure mechanic prior to considering genre or setting; when you begin incorporating a setting and building out levels that include additional design elements, the mechanic will grow and evolve in unique directions as you grow the game world.
-There are endless potential variations for the mechanics you design, and you’ll be surprised by how differently the same elemental mechanic develops and evolves based on the kind of game you make.
+Section of Chapter 1 while crafting the basic game loop to stay focused on refining the core characteristics of play.
+The design approach used in this book is a ground-up framework that emphasizes first working with an isolated gamemechanic prior to considering genre or setting; when you begin incorporating a setting and building out levels that include additional design elements, the gameplay will grow and evolve in unique directions as you grow the game world.
+There are endless potential variations for the game mechanics and associated game loops you design, and you’ll be surprised by how differently the same foundational elements of play develop and evolve based on the kind of creative choices you make.

 Part 1: Refining the Concept

-At this point, you should have the beginning of a concept using a 2D jumping and puzzle-solving mechanic to unlock a barrier and reach a reward.
+At this point you should have the beginning of a concept using a 2D jumping and puzzle-solving mechanic to unlock a barrier and reach a reward.
 Recall Figure 11-1 as the final screen layout and design from Chapter 10.

 Figure 11-1.
 The 2D implementation from Chapter 10